Skip to content

 Eligibility

 This study abroad option is open to SUNY students only.
-Non-SUNY students should contact DIS directly to apply.
 Sophomores, juniors, and seniors with at least a 3.0 GPA are eligible to participate.
-You must have completed 3 semesters of college level coursework to apply.
+You must have completed 2 semesters at a college/university to apply (AP credits do not count).
 Applications are welcome from students in all majors.

 Excursions